The Electronic Communications and Transactions Act (ECTA) of 2002 allows for electronic signatures in South Africa.

 It's no surprise that digital signatures are becoming increasingly indispensable in the various commercial exchanges within the banking and insurance, retail, human resources and real estate sectors.

-From our work with implementing electronic signatures here at CM.com, we've compiled a list of the top 4 problems solved by electronic signatures.
+From our work with implementing electronic signatures here at CM.com, we've compiled a list of the top 4 problems solved by electronic signatures:

-1 - More efficient use of time
+1.More efficient use of time

-In many sectors, such as banking and insurance, the electronic signature makes it possible to conclude sales outside of business hours or to subscribe to online offers 24/7.
+In many sectors, such as banking and insurance, the electronic signature makes it possible to conclude sales outside of business hours or subscribe to online offers 24/7.

 An electronic contract will always be ready to be signed in seconds, which also shortens file processing time.
-A customer or a partner can sign a document via any device (mobile phone, tablet, PC, etc.) without having to go back to the office or pick up a scanner to be able to send it.
+A customer or a partner can sign a document via any device (mobile phone, tablet, PC, etc.) without having to go back to the office or pick up a scanner to send it.
 This approach makes electronic signing vastly superior to traditional signature methods.

-3 - Follow the progress of files
+3.Follow the progress of files

 The electronic signature makes it possible to follow the progress of files in real-time.
 Thanks to a digital certificate, it's possible to trace each modification or action performed on the original document.

-4 - Secure access and identity of the signatory
+4.Secure access and identity of the signatory

-It is possible to choose a level of security adapted to specific needs and to set up one of the three degrees of reliability of the electronic signature.
+It is possible to choose a security level adapted to specific needs and set up one of the three degrees of electronic signature reliability.
 According to the eIDAS regulation, the use of electronic signature provides three levels of security: